-- The Dermatology Clinic for Men and Women at the Downtown Emergency Service Center (DESC)
+- The Dermatology Clinic at the Downtown Emergency Service Center (DESC)

-Through participation in the dermatology clinic, medical and physician assistant students learn and practice a set of clinical and interviewing skills, as well as becoming familiar with the special health challenges of homelessness, including limited access to health care, mental health services, and basic amenities such as water and toilet facilities.
-Student coordinators and student care providers attend quarterly seminars taught by Frederica Overstreet, MD, MPH and and other physicians on topics relating directly to special problems of Seattle’s homeless population.
-All student leaders also attend an orientation at the Downtown Emergency Service Center, led by DESC staff, and a training on clinic administration.
-Since 1994, the Dermatology Clinic has provided dermatology care for more than 2,400 persons on two Wednesday evenings each month at the Downtown Emergency Service Center (DESC), a shelter for more than 200 adult men and women.
+Through participation in the dermatology clinic, medical, nursing, and physician assistant students learn and practice a set of clinical and interviewing skills, as well as become familiar with the special health challenges of homelessness, including limited access to health care, mental health services, and basic amenities such as water and toilet facilities.
+Student coordinators and student care providers attend annual seminars taught by Amanda Kost, MD, MEd and other physicians on topics relating directly to unique disparities in Seattle’s homeless population.
+Since 1994, the Dermatology Clinic has provided dermatology care very other Wednesday evening at the Downtown Emergency Service Center (DESC), a shelter for more than 200 adult men and women.
 Dermatological problems are common in the homeless community, but often go untreated in the presence of more serious medical and social concerns.
-Approximately six student coordinators share leadership responsibility, scheduling students and attending physicians, ensuring that supplies are stocked and supervising each clinic session.
+Approximately ten student coordinators share leadership responsibility, scheduling students and attending physicians, ensuring that supplies are stocked and supervising each clinic session.
 Care is delivered by two medical student teams, each consisting of a pre-clinical medical student (first or second year) and a clinical (third or fourth year) medical.
 The teams are precepted by a volunteer attending physician.
 This program helps students appreciate and learn the complex, tacit skills and knowledge essential in family medicine and many other specialties.
 Effective diagnosis and treatment requires sophisticated cognitive skills, particularly in the care of underserved and vulnerable patients with multiple comorbidities in communities of special need.
-ARTE helps future health care providers master skills essential for meeting the challenges of building patient investment, setting priorities, engaging patients in behavior change.
+CHAP helps future health care providers master skills essential for meeting the challenges of building patient investment, setting priorities, engaging patients in behavior change.
 Expert practitioners like our preceptors use tacit knowledge and skills that are not often apparent to learners.

 - Foot Care Clinics